H.R. 4800: Fisheries Modernization Act of 2025

 3

-Section 2(a)(2) specifically includes red swamp crawfish (Procambarus clarkii) and white river crawfish (Procambarus zonangulus) fisheries as eligible for disaster relief, removing doubt about whether these freshwater fisheries fit within existing federal relief rules.
+Red swamp crawfish (Procambarus clarkii) and white river crawfish (Procambarus zonangulus) are named directly as eligible, settling whether these freshwater fisheries fit within the existing federal relief rules.

 4

-For red swamp crawfish and white river crawfish fisheries, applicants must provide information related to hydrological conditions, water quality degradation, extreme flooding or drought, and other environmental disruptions that directly impact viability.
+For the two named crawfish fisheries, applicants would have to provide information on hydrological conditions, water quality degradation, extreme flooding or drought, and other environmental disruptions that directly affect viability.

 5